 Distributed fair scheduling and optimal routing protocols for wireless ad hoc and sensor networks

 "This thesis presents a novel distributed fair scheduling and routing protocols for wireless ad hoc and sensor networks.
-Since fairness is an important issue when the wireless nodes access a shared channel, the proposed adaptive and distributed fair scheduling (ADFS) scheme allocates the channel bandwidth in proportion to the weight of the packet flows...In addition, a novel optimized energy-delay routing (OEDR) protocol is presented, which generates routes based on delay, energy efficiency and state of the radio channel."--Abstract, leaf iii.
+Since fairness is an important issue when the wireless nodes access a shared channel, the proposed adaptive and distributed fair scheduling (ADFS) scheme allocates the channel bandwidth in proportion to the weight of the packet flows...In addition, a novel optimized energy-delay routing (OEDR) protocol is presented, which generates routes based on delay, energy efficiency and state of the radio channel."--Abstract, page iii.

 Electrical and Computer Engineering